KasperskyLab/Kaspresso/docs/kaspresso/com.kaspersky.kaspresso.device.server/-adb-server/index.md

 This is a comfortable wrapper to work with AdbServer repository.

+Required: Started AdbServer     1.
+Download a file "kaspresso/artifacts/adbserver-desktop.jar"     2.
+Start AdbServer => input in cmd "java -jar path_to_file/adbserver-desktop.jar"

 Important notes:

 <ol><li>Real connection is established only after a call one of methods of the interface except disconnectServer().
 So it's lazy wrapper.
-Keep it in your mind when you decide to put custom implementation od AdbServer.</li><li>After each test a developer has to disconnect AdbServer.
-There is disconnectServer() method to complete the disconnection.
-But Kaspresso calls disconnectServer() after each test if the connection was established during the test.
-What's why don't worry =)</li></ol>
+Keep it in your mind when you decide to put custom implementation od AdbServer.</li><li>Kaspresso calls disconnectServer() after each test if the connection was established during the test.</li></ol>

 interface [AdbServer](index.md)